Pawel-Zygler/typescript-playwright/README.md

 3. `npm i` to install the dependencies
 4. `npx playwright install` to install browsers
 5. `npm run test` to execute tests

+### Github Actions

+Runs every day.

+If commit message has 'regressionPlease' or 'smokePlease' then tests marked @regression or @smoke will only run.